GhostGamedev/ghostgamedev.github.io/posts/2025-11-21-beginner-gamedev.md

 # The story of a beginner video game developer (before game engines)

-*Below is a story about me when I was a younger chap (combined with some wisdom of being a bit older today) wanting to build a 3D video game before game engines were well-known.
+*Below is a story about me when I was a younger chap (combined with some wisdom of being a bit older today) wanting to build a 3D video game before game engines were mainstream.
 I also think this story is quite likely the same story as many, many other people.
 The story is told in the 'you' tense - like, a copy of myself talking to myself.
 I hope you enjoy.* 🙂

 So, you want to build a video game.